Net Worth & Spending Net Worth

 Portfolio risk in retirement

 Retirees display a greater aversion to risk than those working.
 This is reasonable.
 Those working can replenish their portfolios from employment income.
 Retirees don't have that luxury.
 However, retirees tend to become overly risk averse.
 A 65-year-old retiree has a decent chance to live to 90 and beyond.
 We get better at what we do and this includes health care advances.
 A portion of a 65-year old’s savings will not be needed for at least 10 years.
 A smaller portion may not be needed for at least 20 years.
 Savings needed 10 years out can assume some risk.
-There has never been a 10-year period where the market is negative in a capitalistic country.
-We get better at what we do.
-Some of long-term savings should be invested in growth markets.
+There has never been a 20-year period where the market is negative in a capitalistic country.

 GICs and online brokers